Kinesiology

 KINE 404 Clinical Exercise Physiology and Advanced Exercise Prescription3 Credits

-Emphasis on clinical risk stratification for conducting health and fitness assessments and exercise program design for healthy individuals and individuals with medically controlled disease.
+Clinical risk stratification for conducting health and fitness assessments.
+Exercise program design for healthy individuals and individuals with medically controlled disease.

 Prerequisites: KINE 303/KINE 303L.